MaartinBo/seleniumPythonDemoMB/README.md

 To launch the tests with report use command:

-pytest --alluredir=path\seleniumPythonDemoMB\report
+pytest --alluredir=path\seleniumPythonMB\report

 to generate the report use:

-allure serve path/seleniumPythonDemoMB/report/
+allure serve path/seleniumPythonMB/report/